The Guardian says a third of Britons stopped or reduced eating meat…but Britons are lying.

 So what's really happening with this explosion of vegan products?
 Well, Waitrose isn't making things up.

-Likewise, the explosion of gluten-free labels in the grocery store expands the market, but it doesn’t mean that black bean pasta is displacing wheat.
+Likewise, the explosion of gluten-free labels in the grocery store expands the market, but the existence of black bean pasta is not displacing wheat.

 Of course, this is not to say that the availability of vegan options has NO impact on the purchase of animal products.
 For example, we do know for certain that milk consumption is on the decline.
-However, I’m not sure how much that’s worth since UK cheese consumption is on the rise.
+However, it's less certain how much that’s worth since UK cheese consumption has risen steadily since 2014.

 Once again, the need for media literacy within the animal rights community, especially in the digital age, is clear.
-I mean, The Guardian isn't wrong.
-I'm sure that a third of Britons do identify as having stopped or reduced their meat consumption.
-The problem is that some of those Britons don't seem to know what vegan means...or vegetarian...or reducing!
+After all, The Guardian isn't wrong, per se.
+Maybe a third of Britons do identify as having stopped or reduced their meat consumption.
+But if Britons don't know what vegan means (...or vegetarian...or reducing), then what does that matter?

 Author’s note: “Full Fact is an independent fact checking organization based in the UK which aims to “promote accuracy in public debate”, launched in 2009.
 Full Fact is a very well sourced, thorough fact checker.
 We consider them to be a top fact checker in the genre with the likes of Politifact and Factcheck.org.
 Media Bias Fact Checker endorses Full Fact as a highly credible fact checker.”